 Property Constraint

-tests for the existence of a named property on an object and then applies a constraint test to the
+PropertyConstraint tests the value of a named property on an object against a further constraint.

 public class Person